jwdavistx/svg-path-finder/README.md

 An attempt to get more comfortable with SVG, canvas and web worker things

 ## What
-Find the shortest path between 2 points, and render it to SVG.
+Find the shortest path between 2 points of a supplied image, and then render the path.
 The path finding is done with [qiao's pathfinding.js](https://github.com/qiao/PathFinding.js)

 ## How
 * Loads an image to a `<canvas>` element